 Originally born in Bolivia, Brian was raised in Sacramento for most of his life.
 He studied political science and international relations at the University of San Diego and then received his Master of International Affairs degree at UC San Diego.

-Brian teaches a wide range of subjects including English composition, algebra, calculus, history, French and Spanish.
+Brian teaches a wide range of subjects including all levels of Spanish, English composition-writing, US history, Statistics, Algebra I, Algebra II, Precalculus, and Calculus.
 When Brian isn’t at work, you can find him catching up on current events a local coffeehouse.
 He is also always planning on ways to get more stamps on his passport.